sandramtzd/banking_app/README.md

-# LBG Bristol Assessment Centre Activity

-Given a list of user requirements for a new banking app, our task will involve prioritising those requirements to define the Minimum Viable Product for this app along with producing some initial designs.
-More details will be offered during the brief on the day.

 ## Introduction
 Customers are choosing digital channels - including mobile banking - over any other way to bank, with just 8% of customers using a branch as the only way to manage their money.

-23 million of LBG customers logging on around 300 times a year - so almost every day.
-[Only social media platforms see more engagement on their apps in the UK than LBG do](https://www.lloydsbankinggroup.com/insights/how-are-people-banking-now-.html).
-Of the 21 million customers banking with LBG online, over 17 million choose mobile banking, making LBG the UK's biggest mobile bank.

 ### Types of mobile banking apps
 The main types of mobile banking are [app-based, SMS and USSD](https://anywhere.epam.com/business/how-to-build-a-mobile-banking-application).
 In this ocassion we will be reviewing app-based which allows customers to download a mobile application.
 It features a mobile UI that lets customers tap their screens to navigate menus, input information, gather data, or manage a variety of supported transactions.
 Often, mobile banking apps also provide access to customer service, either via chat or by launching a phone call to reach a representative.